carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

 happening, since this is the simplest approach.

 In the case of non-type values, I believe that it is the best we can do.
-If the parameter could have been a generic instead of a template, it almost certainly would be, unless the code is in C++.
+If the parameter of `TemplateFunction` could have been a generic instead of a template, it almost certainly would be, unless the code is in C++.
 Attempts to use the template with a generic value will invariably trip over some use of the value which we can't compile without violating the generic abstraction, requiring knowing the value for type